neatnik/omg.lol/info/Address Services/dns.md

 ## Managing DNS records

-To manage your DNS records, from your [account screen](/account), just click the **Manage** button for your address, then click the **Manage DNS** button.

-You can then add new records, view your existing records, or delete existing records.
+To manage your DNS records, just pull up your address, and then click on the **Manage DNS** button.
+From there, you can t add new records, view your existing records, or delete unwanted records.

 You can configure DNS records for your omg.lol subdomain directly (e.g. you.omg.lol), or any sub-subdomain (e.g. foo.you.omg.lol, foo.bar.you.omg.lol, etc.).

+Some things to keep in mind:

+### Hostnames

+When adding a new record, whatever you put in the Name (hostname) field will become a sub-entry off of your root domain.
+For example, if your omg.lol address is @foobar and you enter `yeet`, the resulting record will be for `yeet.foobar.omg.lol`.

+You can enter `@` to represent your root domain (e.g. `foobar.omg.lol`).

+### SRV records

+When entering SRV records, ensure that the Data field contains your `flags` and `tag` values before the destination.
+For example, a valid entry might be `128 issue letsencrypt.org`.

+### CAA records

+When entering CAA records, ensure that the Data field contains the `weight` and `port` values before the destination.
+For example, a valid entry might be `0 5 25565 foobar.omg.lol`.

 ## DNS “Gotchas”

 1. You can’t create a CNAME record on any hostname that has another type of active record.
 2. Similarly, you can't create any other type of record on a hostname that already has an active CNAME record.

-## DNS Propagation
+## DNS Caching

-It can take some time for DNS changes to be made, because of the way that DNS works.
-The moment you submit a change to your DNS, we make that change with our ISP—this is instantaneous.
-But downstream changes can take time as those changes are cloned across cached copies of the DNS database across the entire internet.
-In most cases, the delay is short—but in theory, it can take as long as 72 hours to fully complete.
-How long it takes in practice depends on multiple factors like your own ISP’s caching processes and even local device caching.
+DNS servers across the internet cache records for periods of time (this is related to the “TTL” or “time to live” value that you define with your records).
+When you add new records or make changes to existing records, it can take a while before you (and everyone else on the internet) can see those changes because of the caching in place across those servers.
+Everything will eventually be updated, but sometimes it just takes a little patience.
+One way to check the status of a DNS record is to use a site like [dnschecker.org](https://dnschecker.org), which will show how various DNS servers around the world are serving your DNS records.